builtbybel/Winpilot/README.md

 Its primarily designed for Windows 11, but it can also be used on Windows 10, though not all settings are applicable there.

+### Features:

+- Native experience (no web app nonsense)
+- Back to basics: efficient and user-friendly
+- No AI/Copilot integration
+- Focused on the essentials

 ### What's next:
 - WinModder returns for even more customizations
 - Localizations coming soon for a global reach